-Big Apple Take-Aways are held in Charlbury on the Playing Close at 2.30pm fortnightly starting the second Sunday afternoon in September and continuing every other Sunday afternoon through October and November - so if you live locally then please do come along for lovely local fresh fruit - and it's all free.
+NEWS FLASH: Big Apple Take-Aways used to be held in Charlbury on the Playing Close at 2.30pm fortnightly starting the last Sunday afternoon in August and continuing every other Sunday afternoon through September, October and into November.
+Due to social distancing required to protect ourselves from covid-19, we are no longer able to hold the Big Apple Take-Aways BUT THE GOOD NEWS is that all the fruit is available soon after being picked at The Cornerstone, Charlbury's new community hub at The Corner House.
+So if you live locally then please do pop-in for lovely local fresh fruit - and it's all free.
 A huge thank you to all the fruit tree owners who offer us their spare fruit - this amazingly successful venture wouldn't be possible without your generousity.

 Charlbury Sharecroppers have been doing this since 2008.
 Fruit is highly dependent on the weather at blossom time, late frosts and hailstorms can damage the blossom and cold rain can deter flying pollinating insects.
 So some years are "good" or "bad" for plums, pears or apples, and a single event can wipe out a particular variety locally.
 In 2014 there was a late frost on 3 May and there were hardly any Worcesters or Bramleys around Charlbury, in 2013 a heavy hailstorm knocked off all the Bramley blossom.
-As the trees get older, some varieties start to produce apples every other year, the local Bismarck trees are highly productive but have become biennial (and in synch!) so we last had Bismarck apples in 2015 and we're looking forward to 2017.
-Locally, 2016 has been a great year for apples but not for pears.
+As the trees get older, some varieties start to produce apples every other year, the local Bismarck trees are highly productive but have become biennial (and in synch!) so we last had Bismarck apples in 2019 and won't have them again until 2021.
+Locally, 2020 is proving to be a great year for apples, pears and plums.

 - Beauty of Bath (1864, Bath)

-- Discovery (1949, Essex - Worcester Permain x Beauty of Bath)
+- Discovery (1949, Essex - Worcester Pearmain x Beauty of Bath)

 - Devonshire Quarrenden (1678, Devon)